Samsung/tizen-docs/docs/training/web/mobile/first-app-mw.md

         </div>

       While the application is running, the **Log** view in the Tizen        Studio shows the log, debug, and exception messages from the        methods defined in the log macros.
 To see the view, in the Tizen        Studio menu, go to **Window &gt; Show View &gt; Log**.

 For more information on using the emulator features, see [Using Emulator Control Keys, Menu, and Panel](../../../tizen-studio/common-tools/emulator-control-panel.md) and [Using Extended Emulator Features](../../../tizen-studio/common-tools/emulator-features.md).

-### Running on the Web Simulator {#simulator}
+### Running on the Web Simulator <a name="simulator"></a>

 To run the application on the Web Simulator: